yunan4nlp/MaxEntropy/README.md

 MaxEntropy
 ===
-HOW TO COMPILE THIS PROJECT IN WINDOWS
+#HOW TO COMPILE THIS PROJECT IN WINDOWS
----

 * Step 0: Open cmd, and change directory to project directory. </br> Use this command `cd /your/project/path/MaxEntropy`. </br>
 * Step 1: Create a new directory in MaxEntropy.
 Use this command `mkdir build` </br>
 * Step 2: Change your directory.
 Use this command `cd build`. </br>